architraj99/Typing-Ninja/README.md

 .
 If a word reaches the bottom ... you lose one life

+## AI usage
+i used ai to just implement the LIVE WPM system which goes along with every word you type

 ## Controls

 * click on Enter to  Start game